MachineEarningLTD/OpenDeepSearch/README.md

 Advancements we did are in src/opendeepsearch/advancements

+Our reports and presentation are in the datathon folder.

 ## Description 📝

 OpenDeepSearch is a lightweight yet powerful search tool designed for seamless integration with AI agents.
 It enables deep web search and retrieval, optimized for use with Hugging Face's **[SmolAgents](https://github.com/huggingface/smolagents)** ecosystem.